Stuycs-K/finalprojectapcs-5-gaziiantc-aleksandr-tang-patrick/DEVLOG-Patrick.md

 This document must be updated daily every time you finish a work session.

-## Amy Smith CHANGE THE NAME FOOL!
+## Patrick Tang CHANGE THE NAME FOOL!

-### 2024-01-02 - Brief description
+### 2025-05-23 - Worked on game design
-Expanded description including how much time was spent on task.
+Spent whole period creating ideas and layouts for game

-### 2024-01-03 - Brief description
+### 2024-05-27 - Brief description
 Expanded description including how much time was spent on task.